peterhartree/ng-wordpress/README.md

 Then activate the plugin via the WordPress dashboard.

-To learn about what this plugin does, see [here](https://github.com/peterhartree/ng-wordpress-plugin).
+To learn what this plugin does, see [here](https://github.com/peterhartree/ng-wordpress-plugin).

 ### Configuration